brianrp2000/NumberGuessGame/README.md

    guessingGame.startGuessing();
 }
 ```
-7. Because we still haven't created the Game Class the IDE will mark the code avobe as wrong and tell you: Cannot resolve symbol 'Game'.
-We will that later
+7. Because we still haven't created the Game Class the IDE will mark the above code as wrong by telling you: Cannot resolve symbol 'Game'.
+We will do this in [here](#create-the-game-class)

 ### Create the UserInput Class
 1. Create the io package